Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 }

-In this step, we first complete the form GUI, and in the next step, we will connect to the Github API to retrieve the PR branch list.
+In this step, we first complete the form GUI.
+Next, we will connect to the GitHub API to get the PR branch list.

 Step 2.
 Deploy Google Apps Script Web App Form